top of page

 Lucan, as with previous Development Plan Amendments, bears the brunt of the rezonings.

-My designated replacement on the Council, Helen Farrell, has done up a very good information piece for the Lucan area rezonings and this can be accessed here: https://www.helenfarrell.com/2026/02/04/rezoning-2026
+My designated replacement on the Council, Helen Farrell, did up a very good information piece for the Lucan area rezonings and this can be accessed here: https://www.helenfarrell.com/2026/02/04/rezoning-2026

 St Edmundsbury